|Mission Statement||ILL Policies|

 Faculty may have a maximum of 100 items checked out at any time.
 Each faculty family member may have a maximum of 10 items checked out at any time.

 Although NO overdue fines are charged to University faculty, faculty are expected to return or renew Library materials by their due date.
 Faculty will be charged a replacement fee for damaged or lost books.

-Media materials and government documents are due 3 weeks after check-out and are renewable if no other patron has put a HOLD or RECALL on the material.
+A-V Materials and government documents are due 3 weeks after check-out and are renewable if no other patron has put a HOLD or RECALL on the material.
 Reserve materials are due according to their respective loan periods and are NOT renewable due to their high use nature.

-Items checked out to faculty or staff may be recalled by any other patron after the faculty/staff member has had the item checked out for at least 28 days (books), or at least 3 weeks (media and government documents).
+Items checked out to faculty or staff may be recalled by any other patron after the faculty/staff member has had the item checked out for at least 28 days (books), or at least 3 weeks

 Faculty may renew materials, except for Reserve materials, at least once unless the item is overdue, on hold, has been recalled for another patron, or the ID is blocked.
 Materials may be renewed at the appropriate circulation desk or through the library's catalog.
 No telephone renewals will be accepted.
 To renew books through the Library Catalog you must log into "My Account."
 Materials renewed in person must be brought to the Library by the current borrower with his/her valid ID in order for them to be renewed.
 All renewable library items should be brought to the Library in person with the patron's valid ID presented for renewal.